Jobless Claims fell a very surprising 19,000 last week to much lower-than-expected level of 284,000.

-According to the Primary Mortgage Market Survey released by Freddie Mac, average mortgage rates decreased and hit a six-week low.
+According to the Primary Mortgage Market Survey released by Freddie Mac, average fixed-rate mortgage rates decreased for the fourth consecutive week and hit a new low for the year.